VBogdanov1/VBogdanov1.github.io/README.md

 # Technical samples by Vladimir Bogdanov

 ### Python (numpy, pandas, scikit) data science stack, supervised and unsupervised learning, machine learning models exploration, statistical analysis.
-There some training notebooks I've prepared and used for data analysis and exploration of machine learning algorithms.
+### There are some training notebooks I've prepared and used for data analysis and exploration of machine learning algorithms.

 ## Sentiment Analysis of product reviews for Kaggle Competition | Classification problem